-My stomach whirls and I feel light-headed.
-I’ve locked my bicycle outside Dingo Deli and as I wait for my bagel and coffee I try to get clear about what’s wrong.
-I’m sure it’s not about my bike being stolen, though it’s still a few kilometers to the beach and I don’t fancy walking.
+My stomach whirls, head spins.
+I’ve locked my bicycle outside Dingo Deli and try, as I wait for my bagel and coffee, to get clear about what’s wrong.
+I’m sure it’s not worry about my bike being stolen, though it’s a few kilometers to the beach and I don’t fancy walking.

 Saddle sore after only half an hour of cycling, I spotted Dingo Deli and pulled in for a rest.
-From the name of the place you might think I’m in Australia, but this is Hoi An, Vietnam.
+From the name of the place you’d think I’m in Australia, but this is Hoi An, Vietnam.

-My order still hasn’t arrived.
-Then, as I look around at the other tourists chatting and enjoying their coffees, safe in this bubble of western comfort, a clue to my anxiety appears.
-I have no idea where I’m going after Hoi An.
-No onward travel plans at all.
+No sign of my order.
+The other tourists chat and enjoy their coffees, safe in this bubble of western comfort.
+Then a clue to my anxiety surfaces; I have no idea where I’m going.
+No onward travel plans from Hoi An.

-After a few days here, I had originally intended to travel south to Dalat but it turns out there aren’t any trains, only crazily expensive flights or dreaded sleeper buses.
-I still haven’t recovered from my ordeals on long distance buses in Vietnam last year.
+I had intended, after a few days here, to go south to Dalat, but turns out there aren’t any trains, only wildly overpriced flights, or dreaded sleeper buses.
+I haven’t recovered from my long distance bus ordeals in Vietnam last year.

-There’s more to my uneasiness, a general lack of enthusiasm that began to surface in Da Nang a few days ago.
-It’s not just that I don’t know where I’m going next, I don’t think I can face making the decision.
-This feeling of weariness fits with the symptoms I’ve read about in other travelers’ blog posts on the topic of travel burn out, along with physical exhaustion and growing preference for avoiding other people.
+But there’s more to my uneasiness, a general lack of enthusiasm that began in Da Nang a few days ago.
+It’s not just that I don’t know where I’m going next, I can’t face making the decision.
+This weariness fits with the symptoms I’ve read about in other travelers’ blog posts about travel burn out, like physical exhaustion and growing preference for avoiding people.
 I’ve been on a continuous trip for nearly a year and a half, wouldn’t now be the time to burn out?
-The butterflies begin swirling more ferociously.
+The butterflies swirl more ferociously.

-And then, as I gaze at the dust blown road outside, something happens.
+Then, as I gaze at the dust blowing in the road outside, something happens.

 I let go.

-Suddenly I go back to last spring in Budapest, when I first heard Eckhart Tolle describe his awakening.
+I’m thrown back to last spring in Budapest, listening to Eckhart Tolle describe his awakening.